 (2014) “Patriarchy, Power Distance, and Female Presidency in Liberia” in Baba G. Jallow (ed.)
 Leadership in Post-Colonial Africa: Trends Transformed by Independence.
 London, UK: Palgrave MacMillan: 169-187.

 (2016) Migrants in Countries in Crisis: A Comparative Study of Six Crisis Situations, Emerging Findings.
 Vienna, Austria: International Centre for Migration Policy Development (ICMPD).

 (2016) Women’s Resilience: Integrating Gender in the Response to Ebola.
-Abidjan, Ivory Coast: African Development Bank.
+Abidjan, Côte d'Ivoire: African Development Bank.